misakitanabe/project/README.md

 (i hope this works sorry if it doesn't!)

 # 3. Build your model (optional)
+### change line 17 model_path to whatever you want to name your model
 python3.9 [full path to main.py]

   ex) python3.9 /Users/misakitanabe/Documents/Cal\ Poly/year4/CSC\ 466/project/scripts/main.py